streamich/nmsg-rpc/README.md

  - `.onmessage(msg)` -- you have to call this function when new messages arrive.
  - `.on()` and `.emit()` -- use these two methods to do all your communication between the processes.
  - `.onerror(err)` -- you can implement this function to listen for parsing errors.
+ - `.onevent(event: string, args: any[])` -- implement this function to wiretap on all incoming events.

 ### `rpc.RouterBuffered`